Tips for visiting Essen Spiel (2025)

 It’s a 4-day event and each day is a fun-packed day of gaming.
 But you may only need 3 days and going 1 day less is a HUGE saving.

 If you leave on Saturday afternoon you have one less night in the hotel and other expenses which would be 100+ Euros.
-Also, on Sunday night the hotel is usually half the price of Friday and Saturday.
+Also, on Sunday night the hotel is usually half the price of Friday and Saturday if you do decide to stay until Monday.

-Having said all that, Sunday is much calmer and Saturday nights gaming into the early morning in certain hotels is a lot of fun.
+Having said all that, Sunday afternoon is much calmer and Saturday night gaming into the early morning in certain hotels is a lot of fun.
 If you’re lucky you can be in Germany on the weekend the clocks go back and get an extra hour!

-Also, late on Sunday, you can get a LOT of bargains in the halls as publishers discount their older games.
+Also, late on Sunday, you can get a LOT of bargains in the halls as publishers discount their older games so they don’t have to take them back

 For full disclosure, I always stay until the end of Sunday and go home on Monday.
 Yeah, it costs more but that last 4-5 hours on Sunday is half empty and you can really get some gaming in!